Number 10 Squadron

 (Honours marked with an asterisk, may be emblazoned on the Squadron Standard).

-Number 10 Squadron was formed from elements of No. 1 Reserve Squadron at Farnborough on 1 January, 1915 with the customary selection of types.
-In July, the Squadron moved to St Omer, France and a month later began spotting duties with its BE2Cs for the Indian Corps during the Battle of Loos.
-The Squadron's next major action was during the Battle of Arras in April 1917 when it also carried out some bombing sorties.
+Number 10 Squadron, Royal Flying Corp, was formed from elements of No. 1 Reserve Squadron at Farnborough airfield on 1 January, 1915, with the customary selection of types.
+In July, the Squadron moved to St Omer, France and a month later began spotting duties with its Royal Aircraft Factory B. E. (Blériot Experimental) 2Cs for the Indian Corps during the Battle of Loos.
+The Squadron's next major action was during the Battle of Arras in April 1917 where, as well as spotting duties, it carried out bombing sorties.
 After the Armistice, No. 10 Squadron spent a short period in Germany prior to returning to the UK and its inevitable disbandment came at the end of 1919.

-It reformed in January 1928 as a heavy bomber unit at Upper Heyford equipped with Hyderabads, and during the 1930s a succession of biplane bomber types were flown, including Hinaidis, Virginias and Heyfords.
-In January 1937, the Squadron moved to Dishforth and shortly after that received its first monoplane bomber, the Whitley.
+In January 1928, No. 10 Squadron was reformed, within the Royal Air Force, as a heavy night bomber unit at RAF Upper Heyford, equipped with Handley Page Hyderabads, before moving to RAF Boscombe Down in 1931.
+During the 1930s a succession of biplane bomber types were flown, including the Handley Page Hinaidi (variant of Hyderabad), Vickers Virginia and Handley Page Heyford aircraft.
+In January 1937, the Squadron moved to RAF Dishforth as part of No. 4 Group, Bomber Command, and shortly after that received its first monoplane bomber, the Armstrong Whitworth Whitley.

-During the early months of World War 2, the Squadron carried out leaflet-dropping raids over Germany.
-The more modern Halifax arrived in late 1941, and these stayed with No. 10 Squadron throughout the remainder of the War as part of Bomber Command's heavy bomber force.
-In May 1945, the Squadron transferred to Transport Command and received Dakotas, spending a short time in India before disbanding again in December 1947 only to reform a year later.
-During the Berlin Airlift, No. 10 flew Dakotas from Lubeck, but was again disbanded after the blockade was lifted.
+During the early months of the Second World War, the Squadron carried out leaflet-dropping raids over Germany before the, more modern, Handley Page Halifax aircraft arrived in late 1941; these stayed with No. 10 Squadron throughout the remainder of the War as part of Bomber Command's heavy bomber force.
+In May 1945, the Squadron transferred to Transport Command and were equipped with Douglas C-47 Dakotas.
+After spending a short time in India, the Squadron was disbanded again in December 1947, only to reform a year later for the Berlin Airlift, when No. 238 Squadron was renumbered to No. 10 Squadron.
+During the Berlin Airlift, No. 10 Squadron flew Dakotas from Lubeck, in Germany, but was again disbanded after the blockade was lifted.

-A four-year period of Canberra operations in the mid-1950s saw the unit involved in operations during the Suez Crisis.
-Another spell as a bomber Squadron followed when during 1958-64 it flew Victors from Cottesmore, before assuming its current guise as one of the RAF's long-range transport squadrons after taking charge of the first of the new VC10s at RAF Fairford in July 1966.
-It moved to its current base at Brize Norton in May of the following year and since then, No. 10 Squadron has been involved in almost all of the UK's major operations and recently became a dual tanker/transport squadron when its aircraft were fitted with air-to-air refuelling pods.
+For a four-year period, during the mid-1950s, the Squadron re-equipped with the English Electric Canberra aircraft, and was involved in operations during the Suez Crisis.
+Another period as a bomber Squadron followed when, during the period 1958 to 1964, No. 10 Squadron flew Handley Page Victors, from RAF Cottesmore, before assuming its current guise as one of the RAF's long-range transport squadrons after taking charge of the first of the new Vickers VC10 C1 aircraft at RAF Fairford in July 1966.
+The Squadron moved to its current base, RAF Brize Norton, in May of the following year and, since then, has been involved in almost all of the UK's major operations and recently became a dual tanker/transport Squadron when its aircraft were fitted with air-to-air refuelling pods.